-Parents who have concerns about their child’s access to education services, including a meaningful transition process, can contact DRC-NH to speak with an attorney free of charge.
+Parents who have concerns about their child’s access to educational services, including a meaningful transition process, can contact DRC-NH to speak with an attorney free of charge.

 Preparing for Life After High School Transition Planning Rights and Resources

-Students who receive education services under the Individuals with Disabilities Education Act (IDEA) are entitled to transition supports and services.
+Students who receive education services are entitled to transition supports and services.
 In New Hampshire, planning for these supports and services may begin when the student turns 14 or, if appropriate, even earlier.
 Transition supports and services should be included in all Individualized Education Programs (IEPs) and are designed to help children and youth with disabilities prepare for adult life.
 Federal and state laws require schools to provide these services to help students plan for post school activities such as college, vocational education, employment, adult services, and independent living.

 A Meaningful Transition-Planning Process

-The IDEA requires schools to provide individualized transition services as part of a student’s IEP.
+The Individuals with Disabilities Education Act (IDEA) requires schools to provide individualized transition services as part of a student’s IEP.